-Back in 2018, world no. 1 and the ten-time Monte Carlo champion Rafael Nadal advanced to his 12th final in the Principality in the last 14 years after a 6-4, 6-1 triumph over Grigor Dimitrov in an hour and 33 minutes.
-It was the 67th win for Nadal in Monte Carlo in 71 matches, extending the number of consecutive sets won on clay to 34 for another demonstration of his unmatched dominance on the slowest surface.
+In 2018, world no. 1 and the ten-time Monte Carlo champion Rafael Nadal advanced to his 12th final in the Principality in the previous 14 years after a 6-4, 6-1 triumph over Grigor Dimitrov in an hour and 33 minutes.
+It was Nadal's 67th Monte Carlo win in 71 matches, extending the number of consecutive sets won on clay to 34 in another demonstration of his unmatched dominance on the slowest surface.

-Just like in the opener, the defending champion held after deuce at the beginning of the second set, taking a big step towards the finish line when he broke Grigor at love in game two.
-A service winner sent Nadal 3-0 up and Dimitrov simply faded from the court, netting a forehand in game four to lose serve at love for the second time in a row and find himself in the hopeless situation, with all momentum being gathered at the other side of the net.
+Like in the opener, the defending champion held after deuce at the beginning of the second set and took a big step towards the finish line after breaking Grigor at love in game two.
+A service winner sent Nadal 3-0 up, and Dimitrov faded from the court, netting a forehand in game four to lose serve at love for the second time in a row.

-Rafa forced an error from Grigor in the seventh game to wrap up another comfortable hold and the triumph, looking good to lift his 11th Monte Carlo trophy against Kei Nishikori.
+Rafa forced Grigor's error in the seventh game to wrap up another comfortable hold and the triumph, looking good to lift his 11th Monte Carlo trophy against Kei Nishikori.